 The general attitude towards retirement by people in their twenties and thirties is “I’ll worry about it all later”.
 According to a recent survey by the Centre for International Finance and Regulation (CIFR), financial planning for their later years is only uppermost in the minds of a very small percentage of young people.
 However, all young people should consider saving for retirement.

-The survey, headed by Professor Ian Ramsay of the University of Melbourne, asked a number of retirement-related questions to a group of 25 – 34-year-olds and concluded that “young adults are unengaged by, and uninterested in, superannuation or retirement planning”.
-This seems to reflect the mindset of the majority of young Australians who are focused on the now, rather than the later on.
+The survey, headed by Professor Ian Ramsay of the University of Melbourne, asked a number of retirement-related questions to a group of 25 – 34-year-olds and concluded that “young adults are unengaged by and uninterested in, superannuation or retirement planning”.
+This seems to reflect the mindset of the majority of young Australians who are focused on the now, rather than the later.

 Joining a superannuation scheme or setting up a retirement account when you get your very first job is the first step on the road to financial security.
-Setting savings goals and milestones, and being able to manage debt are also essential to becoming financially savvy.
+Setting savings goals and milestones and being able to manage debt is also essential to becoming financially savvy.

-Other key life triggers that need careful consideration and financial advice for maximising savings and minimising tax liabilities include: buying a house, getting married, having children, changing jobs and changing partners.
-At every stage of life you need to a savings programme and to always keep sight of your long-term goals, say the FPA.
+Other key life triggers that need careful consideration and financial advice for maximizing savings and minimizing tax liabilities include: buying a house, getting married, having children, changing jobs, and changing partners.
+At every stage of life, you need a savings program and to always keep sight of your long-term goals, say the FPA.